 This popular portable model seems to have been the type that Munch had as his first camera.
-Because the camera used light-proof film cartridges, had a fixed focus lens, and a small window indicating the exposure number, Kodak advertised this model as “Easy Photography,” suitable for the unskilled amateur.
+Because the camera had a fixed focus lens, and a small window indicating the exposure number, Kodak advertised this model as “Easy Photography,” suitable for the unskilled amateur.
 An instruction manual from the Eastman Kodak Company was sold with each camera.
 It included helpful graphics to guide the aspiring amateur and warnings against “absolute failure” to follow instructions.
-These “failures” were the effects that Munch seemed to favor.
+These “failures” were the effects that Munch seemed to favour.